leanmiguel/rust-rstnt-api/README.md

 ### Local Site Testing

 Below are sample cURLs for testing the localhost (assuming the port is 8020, same as the .env file)
+NOTE: since it's on deployed on a free plan, expect 1-2min delay on first call when server is cold

 ##### create item